 Early Kings of Norway by Thomas Carlyle.
 This classic book tells the stories of Harald Haarfagr, Eric Blood-Axe, and other early kings.

 Unpredictability and Presence: Norwegian Kingship in the High Middle Ages by Hans Jacob Orning.
-In the 12th century, the king, under strong clerical influence, was depicted as just and omnipresent, but he based his dominion on unpredictability and presence.
+In the 12th century, the king, under strong clerical influence, was depicted as just and omnipresent.

-A History of Norway by T. K. Derry.
-Out of print, but available from Alibris.
+A Short History of Norway by T. K. Derry.
+From the Viking Age through World War II.

 The Psalter of Christina of Norway in the Collection of the Royal Library, Copenhagen by Marina Vidas.
-The first detailed analysis of an exquisitely illuminated 13th century Parisian manuscript which was owned by Christina of Norway (1234-1262), daughter of Haakon IV and wife of Philip of Castile and Leon.
+The first detailed analysis of an illuminated 13th century manuscript which was owned by Christina of Norway (1234-1262).

 Style & Splendour: The Wardrobe of Queen Maud of Norway 1896-1938 by Anne Kjellberg and Susan North.
 Queen Maud was one of the best-dressed women of her age.
 Using photographs of her clothes and accessories, this book shows the evolution of women's fashion from the 1890s to the 1930s.